-Considerable resources in the form of stock assessment, ecosystem monitoring and management expertise and capacity; management organizations and structures (e.g., NMFS Alaska region, the Council, OLE, USCG, Observer Program) are dedicated to fisheries, including Pacific cod, in Alaskan federal waters.
+Considerable resources in the form of stock assessment, ecosystem monitoring, and management expertise and capacity, and management organizations and structures (e.g., NMFS Alaska region, the Council, OLE, USCG, Observer Program) are dedicated to fisheries, including Atka mackerel, northern rockfish, Pacific ocean perch, and "other" rockfish complex, in Alaska federal waters.
 National legislation and the regulatory process by which the Council and NMFS are directed and follow, enable the management of the resource at regional and localized levels.
 The adaptive and consultative management approach adopted by the Council actively promotes stakeholder participation.
 The NOAA Office of General Council reviews any proposed management action to assure compliance with the MSA.
-International obligations (e.g., combating IUU illegal, unreported, and unregulated fishing) and the enforcement of federal regulations are upheld by the federal departments such as USCG and OLE.
+International obligations (e.g., combating illegal, unreported, and unregulated fishing) and the enforcement of federal regulations are upheld by federal departments, such as USCG and OLE.

-Within state waters, the eight Pacific cod fisheries (Kodiak, Chignik, South Alaska Peninsula, Aleutian Islands, Southeast Alaska, Prince William Sound [PWS], Cook Inlet, and Dutch Harbor) are supported by area specific stock assessment surveys as well as shared information from federal assessments.
-The ADFG and the BOF manage the state Pacific cod fishery as "parallel" or state fisheries.
+Within state waters, the Atka mackerel, northern rockfish, Pacific ocean perch, and dusky rockfish fisheries are supported by area specific stock assessment surveys as well as shared information from federal assessments.
+The ADFG and the BOF manage the state fishery as "parallel" fisheries.
 Parallel fisheries are conducted under federal TACs, regulations and management measures.
-State fisheries operate after the federal/parallel fisheries close and are based on GHL which, for Pacific cod, are based on 15-25% of Pacific cod ABC (27% of AI ABC for the Aleutian Islands fishery).
-Technical expertise is available inhouse (ADFG) and supported through the participation in and with groups established by the Council.
-The BOF provides a consultative management approach that offers and takes account of stakeholder input.
-The AWT input into the development of regulations and are responsible for their enforcement at-sea and ashore.
+State fisheries operate after the federal/parallel fisheries close.
+Technical expertise is available in-house (ADFG) and supported through the participation in and with groups established by the Council.
+The BOF provides a consultative management approach that offers opportunity for and takes into account stakeholder input.
+The AWT provide input into the development of regulations and are responsible for their enforcement at-sea and ashore.

-The assessment models used take into account all sources of fishing mortality and are based on complete catch reporting systems including extensive observer data.
-Catches from fisheries occurring in statemanaged waters are included in the appropriate assessments.
-All retained catch and discards of Pacific cod are included in the total catch amounts input into the models.
-The assessments take into account various relevant aspects of Pacific cod biology and distribution.
-The assessments of EBS and GOA Pacific cod are age-structured, use a Bayesian approach, consider sources of uncertainty where possible, and evaluate stock status relative to reference points in a probabilistic way.
-Both EBS and GOA SAFE reports give extensive histories of the models used in the assessments (Thompson and Thorson 2019; Barbeaux et al. 2019).
-The AI Pacific cod assessment relies on survey biomass estimates and a simpler random effects model, although various age-structured models were examined and reported in the recent SAFE report (Thompson et al. 2019).
-It is important to clarify that EBS and AI have only recently been evaluated separately.
+The assessment models used take into account all sources of fishing mortality (F) and are based on complete catch reporting systems including extensive observer data.
+Catches from fisheries occurring in state-managed waters are included in the appropriate assessments.
+All retained catch and discards of BSAI Atka mackerel, BSAI and GOA northern rockfish, BSAI and GOA Pacific ocean perch, and GOA dusky rockfish are included in the total catch amounts input into the models.
+The assessments take into account various relevant aspects of target stocks biology and distribution.
+The assessments of BSAI Atka mackerel, BSAI and GOA northern rockfish, BSAI and GOA Pacific ocean perch, and GOA dusky rockfish are age-structured, use a Bayesian approach, consider sources of uncertainty where possible, and evaluate stock status relative to reference points in a probabilistic way.
+BSAI Atka mackerel, BSAI and GOA northern rockfish, BSAI and GOA Pacific ocean perch, and GOA dusky rockfish SAFE reports give extensive histories of the models used in the assessments (Lowe et al. 2020; Spencer and Ianelli 2020a, b; Williams et al. 2020; Fenske et al. 2020; Hulson et al. 2020).

-The Council's FMPs (NPFMC 2018a, 2019) explicitly describe the Council's commitment to review management issues and this is reflected in the numerous Council meetings that take place each year.
+The Council's FMPs (NPFMC 2020a, b) explicitly describe the Council's commitment to review management issues and this is reflected in the numerous Council meetings that take place each year.
 Similarly, the BOF websites have dedicated pages to their public meetings and agendas and outcomes reflect a commitment to review previously agreed management measures.